pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 #### Pairing hangs - no error

 1. Make sure that you don't try to add more than 100 accessories, see [device limit](#device-limit).
 In rare cases, one of your entities doesn't work with the HomeKit component.
 Use the [filter](#configure-filter) to find out which one.
-Feel free to open a new issue in the `home-assistant` repository, so we can resolve it.
+Feel free to open a new issue in the `open-peer-power` repository, so we can resolve it.
 2. Check logs, and search for `Starting accessory Open Peer Power Bridge on address`.
 Make sure Open Peer Power Bridge hook up to a correct interface.
 If it did not, explicitly set `homekit.ip_address` configuration variable.

 #### Duplicate AID found when attempting to add accessory